Cynthia Rylant: Early life

-Rylant earned a B.A. degree from Morris Harvey College (now the University of Charleston) in 1975 and a M.A. degree from Marshall University in 1976, discovering and studying English literature and greatly enjoying her years in school.
+Cynthia Rylant received a B.A. degree from Morris Harvey College (now the University of Charleston) in 1975 and a M.A. degree from Marshall University in Huntington, West Virginia in 1976, discovering and studying English literature and greatly enjoying her years in school.
 In 1977, she married Kevin Dolin.
-Unable to find a job in her field after completing college, she first worked as a waitress and later as a librarian at the Cabell County Public Library in Huntington, West Virginia, where she finally became acquainted with children's books.
+Unable to find a job in her field after completing college, she first worked as a waitress and later as a librarian at the Cabell County Public Library in Huntington, where she finally became acquainted with children's books.
 She taught English part-time at Marshall University in 1979 and wrote her first book, When I Was Young in the Mountains, based on her experiences as a young child living in the country with her grandparents.
 The picture book, which Rylant later said took her an hour to complete, earned an American Book Award in 1982 and was a Caldecott Honor Book.
-Her marriage with Dolin ended in 1980, and she earned a Master's degree in Library Science from Kent State University in 1981.
-She lived in Kent, Ohio, for many years, working as a librarian at the Cincinnati Public Library.
+Her marriage with Dolin ended in 1980 and she earned a master's degree in Library Science from Kent State University in 1981.
+She lived in Kent, Ohio for many years.
+She also worked as a librarian at the Cincinnati Public Library.
 She later moved to Akron, Ohio, and worked at the Akron Public Library while teaching English part-time at the University of Akron.
 During the early 1980s, she was married briefly to a professor at the University of Akron.